 The Survivor soundtrack includes music by Louis Jordan, Nat King Cole and Allan Sherman.
-This info article contains spoilers for Barry Levinson’s 2021 HBO movie.
+This info article contains spoilers and song details for Barry Levinson’s 2021 HBO movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 In The Survivor, Ben Foster stars as a Polish Jew named Harry Haft.
 The Auschwitz concentration camp survivor pursues a boxing career in New York while building a relationship with the open-minded Miriam Wofsoniker (Vicky Krieps).
 The storyline follows Harry as he tries to move on from the past while raising two children with his wife.
 Composer Hans Zimmer (Dune) scored the 129-minute HBO film; music supervisor Allan Mason (The Parent Trap) selected the featured needle-drops.
 Here’s every song in The Survivor.

 Read More at VV — Soundtracks of Cinema: ‘Honeymoon with My Mother’

 The Survivor Soundtrack: Every Song in the 2021 HBO Movie

 - “Mein Shtetele Belz” by Svetlana Kundish/Klezmer Band (00:06:00): Harry visits the Union of Polish Jews.
 A woman performs on stage in Yiddish.
 The Survivor soundtrack song continues as Emory (Peter Sarsgaard) watches from the back.